charmplusplus/charm/doc/charm++/manual.rst

        specified in CommonLBs plus *MetisLB and RecBipartLB*.

    - | *-balancer MetisLB*
-     | links the given load balancer and uses it at runtime.
-This is
+     | links the given load balancer *and activates* it for use at
-       equivalent to using *-module MetisLB* at compile time and then *+balancer MetisLB* at runtime.
+       runtime.
+This is equivalent to using *-module MetisLB* at compile time and then *+balancer MetisLB* at runtime.

    - | *-balancer GreedyLB -balancer RefineLB*
      | links both listed balancers, then invokes GreedyLB at the first